Unbounded dynamics for three dimensional vector fields: The applications:

 \subsection{Homoclinic nooses and Heteroclinic knots in the Michelson System.}

 Given any $c>0$ we define the Michelson System as the flow generated by the following system of differential equations:

-It is easy to prove this system has precisely two fixed points $p_+=(c\sqrt{2},0,0)$ and $p_-=(-c\sqrt{2},0,0)$ - it is also easy to prove the divergence of this dynamical system vanishes throughout $\mathbf{R}^3$.
-In this section we use Th.\ref{infinitytheorem} to prove there exist infinitely many $c>0$ where the Michelson system generates an invariant one-dimensional structure - i.e., we prove there exist infinitely many $c>0$ in which the Michelson system generates either a heteroclinic knot or a homoclinic noose (see Def.\ref{knotnoose} and Th.\ref{noose}).\\
+It is easy to prove this system has precisely two fixed points $p_+=(c\sqrt{2},0,0)$ and $p_-=(-c\sqrt{2},0,0)$ - it is also easy to prove the divergence of this dynamical system vanishes throughout $\mathbb{R}^3$.
+In this section we use Theorem \ref{infinitytheorem} to prove there exist infinitely many $c>0$ where the Michelson system generates an invariant one-dimensional structure - i.e., we prove there exist infinitely many $c>0$ in which the Michelson system generates either a heteroclinic knot or a homoclinic noose (see Definition \ref{knotnoose} and Theorem \ref{noose}).\\

 We begin with basic qualitative analysis of the Michelson system.
-To do so, we first recall the Shilnikov condition (see $[1]$) - i.e., given a saddle-focus type fixed point $p$ with eigenvalues $\gamma,\rho\pm i\omega$ (where $\rho$ and $\gamma$ have opposite signs), we say $p$ satisfies the \textbf{Shilnikov Condition} if $|\frac{\rho}{\gamma}|<1$.
-As proven in $[1]$, whenever a fixed points both satisfies the Shilnikov condition and generates a homoclinic trajectory, the local dynamics around it will include infinitely many suspended Smale Horseshoes.
+To do so, we first recall the Shilnikov condition (see \cite{LeS}) - i.e., given a saddle focus type fixed point $p$ with eigenvalues $\gamma,\rho\pm i\omega$ (where $\rho$ and $\gamma$ have opposite signs), we say $p$ satisfies the \textbf{Shilnikov Condition} if $\mid \frac{\rho}{\gamma}\mid <1$.
+As proven in \cite{LeS}, whenever a fixed points both satisfies the Shilnikov condition and generates a homoclinic trajectory, the local dynamics around it will include infinitely many suspended Smale Horseshoes.
 With these ideas in mind, we now prove the following technical Lemma: \begin{lemma} For all $c>0$, $p_+$ and $p_-$ are saddle foci, of opposing indices.
-Moreover, both satisfy the Shilnikov condition. \end{lemma} \begin{proof} We first remark it is easy to see the vector field generating Eq.\ref{Mich} is invariant under the symmetry $(x,y,z,t)\to(-x,y,-z,-t)$ (where $t\in\mathbf{R}$ is the time variable).
-This implies it will suffice to prove $p_+$ is a saddle focus of Poincare Index $-1$ satisfying the Shilnikov condition - by the symmetry of the vector field it would immediately follow the same is true for $p_-$, and that it is a saddle-focus of Poincare Index $1$.
+Moreover, both satisfy the Shilnikov condition. \end{lemma} \begin{proof} We first remark the vector field generating Eq.\ref{Mich} is invariant under the symmetry $(x,y,z,t)\to(-x,y,-z,-t)$, which is seen by direct computation (where $t\in\mathbb{R}$ is the time variable).
+This implies it will suffice to prove $p_+$ is a saddle focus of Poincaré index $-1$ satisfying the Shilnikov condition - by the symmetry of the vector field it would immediately follow the same is true for $p_-$, and that it is a saddle focus of Poincaré index $1$.
 To begin, set $J_+$ as the Jacobian matrix of the vector field at $p_+$ - by computation, $J_+$ has a negative determinant, one real eigenvalue, and two eigenvalues given by the following formulas:

-As $c>0$ it is easy to see $\sqrt{27(c\sqrt{2})+4}>-9c\sqrt{2}$ - which implies these eigenvalues are complex-conjugate.
+As $c>0$ we have $\sqrt{27(c\sqrt{2})+4}>-9c\sqrt{2}$ - which implies these eigenvalues are complex-conjugate.
 In addition, by direct computation one also sees the real eigenvalue is given by the formula: